Theatre of the Oppressed: Breaking repression

-Boal says that the technique of breaking repression involves asking the participant to remember a particular moment when he or she felt especially repressed, accepted it, and submitted to act in a manner contrary to his or her own desires.
+Boal says that the technique of breaking repression involves asking the participant to remember a particular moment when they felt especially repressed, accepted it, and submitted to act in a manner contrary to their own desires.
 It is necessary, he explains, that the choice is a particular incident rather than a general sense of oppression.
-The participant describes that incident, which is then reconstructed and re-enacted with other participants of his choosing.
-This performance is repeated, except that this time the repressed is asked to fight to impose his or her will while the others involved are invited to maintain the repression.
+The participant describes that incident, which is then reconstructed and re-enacted with other participants of their choosing.
+This performance is repeated, except that this time the repressed is asked to fight to impose their will while the others involved are invited to maintain the repression.